Koss86/tokyobash/README.md

 #theme      = kanagawa

 background  = 0  # Turn background variant on/off.
-git         = 1  # Turns all git integration on/off.
 time        = 1  # Turn the display of current time on/off.
 branchname  = 1  # Turn the display of branch name on/off.
 statusbar   = 1  # Turn git status bar on/off.